Latin American corridor into the US

 Frequently asked.

 US enterprise buyers filter on category anchor, outcome claim, US peer set, and past-performance evidence in US-recognised commercial structures.
 Latin American operators typically arrive with case material concentrated in Brazilian, Mexican, Argentine, Colombian, or Chilean buyers, in regional revenue, and in regional project execution.
-The US procurement officer does not score against LatAm past-performance and reads the materials as parallel-and-irrelevant.
-The work is to refile the same evidence under headings the US buyer is reading.
+The US procurement officer does not score against LatAm past-performance and judges the materials as parallel-and-irrelevant.
+The work is to refile the same evidence under headings the US buyer is scoring.

 Tell us what the US is doing to your pipeline.